HowProgrammingWorks/SelfAssessment/Skills/JavaScript.md

 ## Programming fundamental concepts

 - Language
-  - Object:
+  - Object: 🖐️ used
-  - this:
+  - this: 🖐️ used
   - arrow function: 🖐️ used
   - async function: 👂 heard
   - call:
   - bind: 👂 heard
   - apply:
-  - instanceof:
+  - instanceof:🖐️ used
   - ...spread:
   - ...rest:
-  - typeof:
+  - typeof:🖐️ used
   - destructuring:
   - generator:
   - iterator: 🖐️ used